 Afternoon: Aros Aarhus Kunstmuseum

 Aros Aarhus Kunstmuseum is arguably the major tourist attraction in Aarhus.
-It’s certainly the most famous Aarhus art museum.
+At least, it’s certainly the most famous Aarhus art museum.
 It’s also one of the best contemporary art museums I have ever been to.
 You experience it by beginning in the basement and making your way to the top floor.
 (There’s a magical surprise on the top, but I don’t want to spoil it until we get there.)

 three fun facts: aros aarhus kunstmuseum